 WTMP became the center of a complex and heated legal battle in 2007 when difficulties repaying a $20-million loan from a New York hedge fund led the Florida-based Cherry brothers to lose control of their nine radio stations, including the Tampa station.
 The following year, the hedge fund appointed Texas-based Scott Savage as a receiver in control of WTMP’s broadcast license.
 That same year, offices and studios for both stations moved from 5207 Washington Boulevard to 407 N. Howard Avenue, across from Ft.
 Homer Hesterly Armory.

 WTMP's 57-year tradition as the voice of Tampa's black community ended September 2, 2011 when Davidson Media Group took over the stations from Tama, who had filed for bankruptcy and placed its license in court-ordered receivership with Scott Savage, Receiver.
 Davidson, with 32 stations in 12 markets, flipped them to a Spanish format as La Bahia (“The Bay”).
 West Coast Media Group announced on April 29, 2014 that it would begin operating WTMP under a local marketing agreement and return AM programming to classic r&b and the audience it had served for 57 years.
-WTMP-FM would retain a regional Mexican format as La Mexicana.
+WTMP-FM would retain a regional Mexican format.

 In early February 2017, NIA Broaadcasting, led by Neal Ardman, entered into a Time Brokerage Agreement and asset purchase agreement with Savage for the license of both WTMP stations.

 WTMP-AM switched from classic hip-hop to an urban oldies format (primarily from the 70's-90's, with a little bit of 60's every now and then) in late February 2018, and dropped all mention of classic hip-hop, calling themselves Tampa's Heritage Station.